 Point E: We, your Orange County city-boy instincts have never steered you wrong.
-We’ve kept you away from things you should have no part of, like overnight camping, rock-climbing, bungee jumping, Burning Man, corn mazes, and peeing inside an Andy Gump portable restroom.
+We’ve kept you away from things you should have no part of, like overnight camping using the best camper accessories, rock-climbing, bungee jumping, Burning Man, corn mazes, and peeing inside an Andy Gump portable restroom.
 So trust us when we say… there is no missing piece in the puzzle of your life that reads “Get to Know a Skink!”

 Michael doesn’t have “Orange County city-boy” instincts.
 Michael has “Georgia country boy” instincts.
 When he tells me stories of his childhood, they usually involve something he and his siblings found slithering in their backyard and brought into the house to make into a pet.
 When I hear these stories, I always imagine Michael as a nine year old, wearing overalls and a homemade alfalfa hat with a large pail of freshly caught fish swinging in his little hand.